MYassineBoum/PFA_Extraction-Informations-Carte-Etudiant-DeepLearning/README.md

 <h1>Qucik description</h1>

-Implementing deep learning to extract information from an ENSIAS student card.
+Implementing deep learning to extract informations from an ENSIAS student card.
-We'll start by deep learning basics, then we will use ORB, Image preprocessing and Keras to achieve our goal.
+Starting by deep learning basics, then using ORB ML algorithm for Image Preprocessing purposes, and finaly passing through Keras complicated DL algorithms to achieve our goal.

 <h1>Libraries</h1>
 <ul>